nhudangsleep/SSISAdventureWorks/README.md

 By then, our data warehouse is perfectly formed and ready for analysis.

 #### OLAP Cube
 Here, we also do an additional step, which is creating an OLAP cube.
-This cube is used to perform multidimensional analysis, hence will further facilitate AWC in understanding their sales performace in-depth for better decision-making.
+This cube is used to perform multidimensional analysis, hence will further facilitate AWC in understanding their sales performance in-depth for better decision-making.